Anchit1909/hotbox-food-order-react-native/README.md

 ## Introduction

-HotBox is an application to order pizza online.
-It lets admins create and update new pizzas and lets users order their favourite pizza and check it's status as well.
-Realtime push notifications is integrated to update the users of the status of their order and alert admins when new orders are placed.
+HotBox is a React Native application for ordering pizza online.
+It allows admins to add and update pizzas, and enables users to order their favorite pizza and check its status in realtime.
+Real-time push notifications are integrated to update users on the status of their orders and to alert admins when new orders are placed.

 ## Features